Gary Snyder: Later life and writings

 Snyder was married to Uehara for twenty-two years; the couple divorced in 1989.
 Snyder married Carole Lynn Koda (October 3, 1947 – June 29, 2006), who would write Homegrown: Thirteen brothers and sisters, a century in America, in 1991, and remained married to her until her death of cancer.
 She had been born in the third generation of a successful Japanese-American farming family, noted for its excellent rice.
 She shared Buddhism, extensive travels, and work with Snyder, and performed independent work as a naturalist.

 As Snyder's involvement in environmental issues and his teaching grew, he seemed to move away from poetry for much of the 1980s and early 1990s.
 However, in 1996 he published the complete Mountains and Rivers Without End, a mixture of the lyrical and epic modes celebrating the act of inhabitation on a specific place on the planet.
 This work was written over a 40-year period.
 It has been translated into Japanese, French and Russian.
 In 2004 Snyder published Danger on Peaks, his first collection of new poems in twenty years.

 Snyder was awarded the Levinson Prize from the journal Poetry, the American Poetry Society Shelley Memorial Award (1986), was inducted into the American Academy of Arts and Letters (1987), and won the 1997 Bollingen Prize for Poetry and, that same year, the John Hay Award for Nature Writing.
 Snyder also has the distinction of being the first American to receive the Buddhism Transmission Award (for 1998) from the Japan-based Bukkyo Dendo Kyokai Foundation.
 For his ecological and social activism, Snyder was named as one of the 100 visionaries selected in 1995 by Utne Reader.

-Snyder's life and work was celebrated in John J. Healy's 2010 documentary The Practice of the Wild.
+Snyder's life and work were celebrated in John J. Healy's 2010 documentary The Practice of the Wild.
 The film, which debuted at the 53rd San Francisco International Film Festival, features wide-ranging, running conversations between Snyder and poet, writer and longtime colleague Jim Harrison, filmed mostly on the Hearst Ranch in San Simeon, California.
 The film also shows archival photographs and film of Snyder's life.